-Filing a qui tam lawsuit to fight fraud can be a difficult decision.
-It takes courage to bring a whistleblower claim and there are risks involved.
-Despite these risks, whistleblowers motivated by a desire to protect public health and safety are encouraged to step forward to help ensure that those who defraud the government are held accountable.
+Filing a whistleblower lawsuit to fight fraud can be a difficult decision.
+It takes courage to bring a whistleblower claim and there can be some risks involved.
+Despite these risks, whistleblowers motivated by a desire to protect the integrity of government programs are encouraged to step forward to help ensure that those who defraud the government are held accountable.

-The government recognizes the importance of whistleblowers and has passed laws that not only provide financial rewards, but also protect them from retaliation by the companies whose crimes they are exposing.
-The False Claims Act and the Whistleblower Protection Act are two federal laws that provide whistleblowers with the means to defend themselves against retaliatory acts by their employers.
+The government recognizes the importance of whistleblowers and has passed laws to not only provide them with financial rewards for bringing fraud allegations to the government’s attention, but to also protect them from retaliation by the entity (or entities) named in the allegations.
+The False Claims Act and the Whistleblower Protection Act are two federal laws that provide whistleblowers with the means to sue on the government’s behalf if fraud is suspected and defend them against retaliatory acts by their employers.

-The False Claims Act (FCA), as codified in Title 31 (Subtitle III, Chapter 37) of the United States Code, basically allows a private citizen to file a whistleblower lawsuit against a company that is cheating the government.
-If the United States, who is a partner in this lawsuit, successfully recovers money from the company, the whistleblower is entitled to a share of this money as a reward.
+The False Claims Act (FCA), as codified in Title 31 (Subtitle III, Chapter 37) of the United States Code, allows a private citizen to file a whistleblower lawsuit against a company that is suspected of cheating the government.
+If the government intervenes in the whistleblower lawsuit and recovers money in a successful enforcement action, the whistleblower is entitled to a share of the recovered sum as a reward.

-The FCA also contains a section entitled “Relief from Retaliatory Actions.”
-It states that if an employee, contractor or agent is “discharged, demoted, suspended, threatened, harassed, or in any manner discriminated against in the terms and conditions of employment” in retaliation for legal acts of whistleblowing, they are entitled to relief ordered by the court.
-That relief may include a restoration of the employee’s seniority status, two times their back pay plus interest, compensation for any other damages suffered as a result of the retaliation, and the payment of litigation costs and attorney fees.
-Whistleblowers have three years after the date of the retaliation to bring a civil lawsuit against those who harmed them.
+The FCA also contains a section entitled “Relief from Retaliatory Actions,” which states that if an employee, contractor or agent is “discharged, demoted, suspended, threatened, harassed, or in any manner discriminated against in the terms and conditions of employment” in retaliation for legal acts of whistleblowing, they are entitled to relief ordered by the court.
+This relief may include rehiring, a restoration of the employee’s seniority status, two times their back pay plus interest, compensation for any other damages suffered as a result of the retaliation, and/or the payment of litigation costs and attorney fees.

-The Whistleblower Protection Act, codified in Title 5 of the U.S. Code, applies specifically to certain federal government organizations and employees.
+The Whistleblower Protection Act (WPA) and the later Whistleblower Protection Enhancement Act (WPEA), codified in Title 5 of the U.S. Code, applies specifically to certain federal government organizations and employees.
 The Act permits certain whistleblowers who believe they have been subjected to retaliation to bring their complaints directly before the Merit Systems Protection Board (MSPB), a federal agency that is authorized to adjudicate complaints brought by federal whistleblowers and issue orders to protect them from harassment.

-Federal employees who disclose wrongdoing do not automatically qualify for MSPB protection.
-There are several requirements that must be met.
-According to a 2010 MSPB report, the whistleblower must;
+Federal employees who disclose wrongdoing do not automatically qualify for MSPB protection, as several requirements must be met.
+According to the MSPB, a whistleblower must;

 - “Disclose conduct that meets a specific category of wrongdoing set forth in the law.”